UCUCDUH/pols_501_wi16/web/stories/index.md

 If you find any typos or other issues in this page, any page in the site, or any materials for this course, go to https://github.com/UW-POLS501/pols_501_wi16/issues, click on "New Issue" button to create a new issue, and describe the problem.

+# References

+- Learning objectives are derived from those of Sta 101
+- Govt 2000 for idea of self-grading